General meaning

 A scythe strike reveals a fork that cannot be avoided.

-A dynamic is mowed down, a link is broken, a situation ends faster than expected.
-In the wake of this cut, the Crossroads force a look at the remaining options and to position oneself clearly.
+A dynamic is mowed down, a link is severed, a situation concludes faster than anticipated.
+In the aftermath of this cut, the Crossroads compel a reassessment of the remaining options and a clear positioning.
 It is no longer about hesitating or artificially maintaining what has just been severed.
-The combination describes a moment where a clear gesture triggers a trajectory choice, sometimes uncomfortable, but necessary to avoid being stuck at the edge of the ditch.
+The combination describes a moment where a decisive gesture triggers a choice of trajectory, sometimes uncomfortable, but necessary to avoid being stuck at the edge of the ditch.

 Love and relationships